SAP-samples/teched2024-XP280/exercises/ex0/README.md

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=841902616&skip_quickstart=true&machine=basicLinux32gb&geo=EuropeWest&devcontainer_path=.devcontainer%2Fdevcontainer.json)

-1. A congiguration overview will be opened in the browser.
+1. A configuration overview will be opened in the browser.
 You can adjust the region to a location near you (1) and confirm the creation of the Codespace (2):

     ![Screenshot of Codespace configuration](images/codespace-config.png)